-There will be 6 graded homework assignments.
+There will be 7 graded homework assignments.
 I will collect homework assignments at the start of class.
-Homework not turned in during your section's class will be considered late, and late homework submissions will not be accepted for any reason.
+Late homework submissions will not be accepted for any reason.
 If you anticipate missing class on the day a homework is due, you may have a classmate turn in your assignment or deliver it to me in person before the due date.
 I will not accept homework left in my mailbox or slid under my door.
 At 5pm on the day an assignment is due, an answer key will be posted on Sakai.